vixentael/security-data-management-for-app-devs-workshop/README.md

 There're many security controls that you can use to improve mobile app security — some of them are software-based for your app, some make sense on your app backend, some are organization-based (security awareness trainings, password reset policies, etc), some rely on 3rd party service providers (security engineering, security design, pen testing, security code audits, etc).

 Noone knows the full list of security controls (but [NIST SP 800-53](https://csrc.nist.gov/publications/detail/sp/800-53/rev-4/final) has good ideas), this is a short list tailored for mobile devs.
+Also, [OWASP MASVS](https://github.com/OWASP/owasp-masvs) checklist is a good start.